YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Error: Indicates the process cannot access directory dddd, which it may need for a number of actions; the directory may not exist as a directory or the process lacks authorization to locate the directory.

 Action: The directory specification comes from $gtm_tmp if it is defined, otherwise it defaults to the system temporary directory, typically /var/tmp on Solaris and /tmp in other environments.
 Either correct the environment variable definition or ensure directory dddd is appropriately set up.
-Note that all users of a particular YottaDB/GT.M instance normally need to use the same temporary directory to ensure proper interprocess communication.
+Note that all users of a particular YottaDB instance normally need to use the same temporary directory to ensure proper interprocess communication.

 ------------------
 INVTRCGRP